TheNotary/edu-offline-webapp-demo/README.md

 x Implement the database in idb-keyval x Investigate what it's like when chrome needs to grow beyond the 5mb soft cap x Implement a backend that syncs...
-I guess attach mongodb to the system...
-- Implement realtime connectivity testing
-- Implement online login
-- Implement offline login
+I guess attach mongodb to the system... x Implement realtime connectivity testing x Implement online login x Implement offline login
 - Implement encryption at rest
 - Ensure syncing in offline mode is disabled/ won't do anything bad
 - Fix lingering HTTP errors when requesting resources while offline